pypy/pypy.org/posts/2022/06/record-known-result.rst

 In combination with for example property-based testing this can find a lot of the bugs, but is of course no guarantee.

 Many things aren't expressible!
-A lot less powerful than some of the recent pattern based optimization systems that allow the non-compiler authors to express rewrites.
+The new hint is much less powerful than some of the recent pattern based optimization systems that allow the non-compiler authors to express rewrites.
 Instead, we designed the hint to minimally fit into the existing optimizers at the cost of power and (partly) ease of use.
 The most